-We have audited the accompanying financial statements of the governmental activities and each major fund of Windsor Cay Community Development District, Lake County, Florida ("District") as of and for the period from inception December 12, 2022 to September 30, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Windsor Cay Community Development District, Lake County, Florida ("District") as of September 30, 2024, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, and each major fund of the District as of September 30, 2023, and the respective changes in financial position, thereof for the period from inception December 12, 2022 to September 30, 2023 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, and each major fund of the District as of September 30, 2024, and the respective changes in financial position in accordance with accounting principles generally accepted in the United States of America.